 NOTE: The broom is designed to capture cells when rotated clockwise.
-Rotating the broom counter-clockwise will cause cells to slough off but does not trap the cells in the broom
+Rotating the broom counter-clockwise will cause cells to slough off but does not trap the cells in the broom.

-- 7. Immediately drop the detachable head of the device into the BD SurePathTM vial.

-NOTE: Do not touch the head of the device while detaching it. - NOTE.
-Do not touch the head of the device while de - 8.
+- 7. Immediately drop the detachable head of the device into the BD SurePathTM vial. - NOTE: Do not touch the head of the device while detaching it. - 8.
 Place the cap on the vial and tighten it. - 9.
 Record the patient's name and date of birth or other unique identifier on the vial.
 (The date of birth is the preferred second identifier.) - 10.
 Record the patient information and pertinent medical history on the cytopathology requisition. - 11.
-Indicate the tests to be performed and the risk assessment level on the requisition. - 12.
-Package the specimen and requisition for transport to the laboratory by placing the requisition in the document pocket on the outside of the specimen bag and the vial into the sealled pouch, making sure the seal is closed tightly.
+Indicate the tests to be performed and the risk assessment level on the requisition.

+12. Package the specimen and requisition for transport to the laboratory by placing the requisition in the document pocket on the outside of the specimen bag and the vial into the sealled pouch, making sure the seal is closed tightly.